scheinerman/ShowSet.jl/README.md

   `show(IO,IntSet)` methods have been overridden.
 Of course, that's exactly the point.
 Please let me know if there's a way to suppress this warning.

-+ It would be useful if `Set` and `IntSet` were defined as subtypes of a common `AbstractSet` type.
-That would simplify some of the code in this module.